espressif/esp-idf/docs/security/secure-boot.rst

 Secure Boot is a feature for ensuring only your code can run on the chip.
 Data loaded from flash is verified on each reset.

 Secure Boot is separate from the Encrypted Flash feature, and you can use secure boot without encrypting the flash contents.
-However for maximum protection we recommend using both features together.
+However we recommend using both features together for a secure environment.

 Background
 ----------

 - Most data is stored in flash.
-Flash access does not need to be protected from physical access in order for secure boot to function, because critical data is stored in Efuses internal to the chip.
+Flash access does not need to be protected from physical access in order for secure boot to function, because critical data is stored (non-software-accessible) in Efuses internal to the chip.

 - Efuses are used to store the secure bootloader key (in efuse block 2), and also a single Efuse bit (ABS_DONE_0) is burned (written to 1) to permanently enable secure boot on the chip.
 For more details about efuse, see the (forthcoming) chapter in the Technical Reference Manual.

 - To understand the secure boot process, first familiarise yourself with the standard `esp-idf boot process`.

+- Both stages of the boot process (initial software bootloader load, and subsequent partition & app loading) are verified by the secure boot process, in a "chain of trust" relationship.

 Secure Boot Process Overview
 ----------------------------